 Randstad recently listed developers among the top 15 most in demand jobs in Canada, noting that although “developers of all stripes are desperately needed, full stack developers who know both front end and back-end programming are the most in demand.”

 The flexibility and breadth of knowledge of full stack developers has made the position one that is highly valued in today’s labour market.
 By hiring a full stack developer, businesses can save on costs for work that would otherwise require multiple specialists to complete.
-Professionals who have completed a full stack software developer program can also help produce a seamless and unified application, since they have a complete view of the entire project and how each module fits together.
+Professionals who have completed a full stack web app developer program can also help produce a seamless and unified application, since they have a complete view of the entire project and how each module fits together.
 This is part of what makes being a full stack developer such a rewarding job, since it allows you to take a comprehensive view of your work, and take on a variety of tasks in completing it.

 This comprehensive skill set also helps when it comes to compensation, with job site Neuvoo reporting an average salary of $110,000 a year for full stack developers in Canada.